 The recommended design values for heating are 20°C and for cooling 26°C (variations for classes I, II, III).

 Having a sleeping environment that is draught free and has the right humidity level will also make a big difference to a persons sleep quality.
 The humidity level should be around 40-50%.

-And the airflows should be based on the activity and type of the room.
+The airflows should be based on the activity and type of the room.
 Airflow and air change levels should not cause unpleasant draught.
-A draught while you’re sleeping can actually contribute to irritated eyes, and muscles stiffness.
+A draught while you’re sleeping can actually contribute to irritated eyes, and muscle stiffness.
 Also the room needs to be dark and noise levels need kept to a minimum.

-Impact of indoor air quality on next-day´s performance
+Impact of indoor air quality on next-day performance

-The increased ventilation rate as well as increased perceived air quality have a positive impact on the performance of office workers.
-In some cases, the overall performance on the next day after good night´s sleep may be improved from 2% up to 20%.
+The increased ventilation rate as well as increased perceived air quality has a positive impact on the performance of office workers.
+In some cases, the overall performance on the next day after a good night´s sleep may be improved from 2% to 20%.

 Yet, higher indoor temperatures and relative humidity below 20% have a negative effect on the eyes, resulting in a lower work rate.
-Insufficient air circulation indoors may also cause other symptoms such as sore throat, morning headaches, irritation of eyes, etc.
+Insufficient air circulation indoors may also cause other symptoms such as a sore throat, morning headaches or irritation of the eyes.

-The people in homes and in offices differ from occupants in other types of buildings, such as, hotels, schools, etc. The people in homes want to have more control over the indoor climate, yet there may be problems with quality maintenance.
-The occupants in hotels expect high comfort, mainly because they need to focus on work performance on next day working day on the business trip.
+People in homes and offices differ from occupants in other types of buildings, such as, hotels or schools.
+The people in homes want to have more control over the indoor climate, yet there may be problems with quality maintenance.
+The occupants in hotels expect high comfort, mainly because they need to focus on work performance the next day if on a business trip.

-In video you will find information on about research on how other factors affect people´s performance during the 24/7:
+In this video you will find information on how other factors affect peoples' performance during a 24 hour cycle, including: